python/devguide/communication.rst

-Some core developers enjoy spending time on IRC discussing various issues regarding Python's development in the ``#python-dev`` channel on ``irc.freenode.net``.
+Some core developers enjoy spending time on IRC discussing various issues regarding Python's development in the ``#python-dev`` channel on ``irc.libera.chat``.
 This is not a place to ask for help with Python, but to discuss issues related to Python's own development.
-You can use Freenode's `Web interface <https://webchat.freenode.net/>`_ if you don't have an IRC client.
+See also the ``#python-dev-notifs`` channel for bots notifications.

 Blogs